 Prioritize Your Safety

-Ideally, you won’t wade through any water that looks as if it may be contaminated by sewage, sharp objects, or human waste.
+Ideally, you won’t wade through any water that looks as if it may be contaminated by sewage, pathogens or pesticides.
 Generally speaking, contaminated water will have a green or brown hue, while clean water will be clear or slightly cloudy.
 Plus, it’s dangerous to remove standing water near an exposed wire or any other object that might conduct electricity.

 In either scenario, it is in your best interest to wait for a water damage restoration professional to arrive before attempting to take action after a flood or burst pipe.
 This is generally true even if doing so might result in additional damage to your home or the items inside of it.
 If contaminated water is blocking your path to the circuit breaker, call your local utility provider.
 Doing so may allow for your power to be turned off remotely.